ScratchEverywhere/ScratchEverywhere/README.md

 **List of Known Limitations:**
 - Text will not show up on vector images containing it.
-- Extensions (e.g.: pen and music extensions) are not yet supported.
+- Extensions (e.g. pen and music extensions) are not yet supported.
 - Some blocks may lead to crashing/unintended behavior (Please open an issue if you know of a block that's causing problems).
-- Performance is poor when using many (30+) clones (memory management issue).
+- Performance is poor when using many (~30+) clones (memory management issue).
 - **[Wii and Switch]** Cloud Variables aren't currently supported, but likely will be in the future.
 - **[Wii, Wii U, GameCube, Switch]** The first controller connected will be the only one that will work.
 - **[Wii]** If you're using a PAL Wii, you must use 50Hz.